-The Company's financial statements are prepared on a going concern basis, which contemplates that the Company will be able to meet its commitments, continue operations and realize its assets and discharge its liabilities in the normal course of business for at least twelve months.
-The Company has incurred ongoing losses and expects to incur further losses in the advancement of its business activities.
+The Company's financial statements are prepared on a going concern basis, which contemplates that the Company will be able to meet its commitments, continue operations and realize its assets and discharge its liabilities in the normal course of business for at least twelve months from December 31, 2024.

-The Company continues to incur losses, has limited financial resources and has no current source of revenue or cash flow generated from operating activities.
+The Company has incurred losses to date, has limited financial resources and has no current source of revenue or cash flow generated from operating activities.
 To address its financing requirements, the Company plans to seek financing through, but not limited to, debt financing, equity financing and strategic alliances.
 However, there is no assurance that such financing will be available.
-If adequate financing is not available or cannot be obtained on a timely basis, the Company may be required to delay, reduce the scope of or eliminate one or more of its exploration programs or relinquish some or all of its rights under the existing option agreements.
+If adequate financing is not available or cannot be obtained on a timely basis, the Company may be required to delay, reduce the scope of or eliminate one or more of its exploration programs or relinquish some or all of its rights under the existing option and acquisition agreements.

-These material uncertainties cast significant doubt on the Company's ability to continue as a going concern.
+These factors give rise to material uncertainties that may cast significant doubt on the Company's ability to continue as a going concern.